Department of Information Technology

 Vision

-To achieve global standards in Quality of Education, Research and Development in Information Technology by adapting to the rapid technological advancement, and efficiently would the engineers’ knowledge with theory and practice, using teaching skill utilizing the latest practical experiments and software to fit into areas of technology with advanced information.
+To achieve global standards in Quality of Education, Research and Development in Information Technology by adapting to the rapid technological advancement, and efficiently mould the engineers’ knowledge with theory and practice, using teaching skill utilizing the latest practical experiments and software to fit into areas of technology with advanced information.

 Mission